blueskyletters/blueskyletters.github.io/_drafts/the-unlikely-pilgrimage-of-harold-fry-book-review.md

 - bookreview

 ---
-_A highly thought-provoking and charming book_
+_A highly thought-provoking and realistically charming book_

 Before I go into the review, let me tell you how I discovered this book.
 I was mesmerized by the book _A Man Called Ove_ by Frederik Backman.
 Who wouldn't?
 A realistically heart-warming story that makes one cry and laugh at the same time.
 So I wanted to find a book that had such a simple yet powerfully beautiful story.
 Google gave me a couple of recommendations and _The Unlikely Pilgrimage of Harold Fry_ was one of them.
 If you loved Ove, then I would definitely recommend you to take a walk with Harold.